 Associated Intranet Definitions

-Why it’s important: The technological approach you take for intranets will highly influence how your program gets structured and organizations should carefully weigh the pros and cons of deployment options.
-This often gets overlooked.
-Ready-made intranets typically come with tested user-experience, incorporate design best practices, are easier to administer, can be deployed faster, and benefit from recurring product updates and enhancements.
+Why it’s important: The technological approach you take for intranets will highly influence how your program gets structured.
+Organizations should carefully weigh the pros and cons of deployment options.
+This process often gets overlooked.
+Consider that ready-made intranets typically come with tested user experience, incorporate design best practices, are easier to administer, can be deployed faster, and benefit from regular product updates and enhancements.

-Definition: A base technology platform that can be configured into an intranet with IT or systems integrators development and maintenance.
+- Platform-based intranets: A base technology platform configured into an intranet with IT or systems integrators development and maintenance.
 Examples include SharePoint, Confluence, Google Sites, and Salesforce Communities.

-Why it’s important: Added customization allows organizations to create capabilities they can’t get off the shelf, but they typically take longer implement (some sources say an average of 1.2 years) and they often suffer from poor UI.
-These sorts of platforms ultimately require an ongoing dependency on IT resources, so the operating costs should be considered in addition to the added process complexity.
+Why it’s important: Added customization allows organizations to create capabilities they can’t get off the shelf, but they typically take longer to implement.
+Some sources say an average of 1.2 years, and they often suffer from poor User Interface (UI).
+These platforms ultimately require an ongoing dependency on IT resources, so consider the operating costs in addition to the added process complexity.

-Definition: Intranets that have federated administration capabilities distribute access controls and usage rights so that multiple people and contribute and maintain the intranet.
+- Federated administration: Intranets that have federated administration capabilities distribute access controls and usage rights so that multiple people contribute and maintain the intranet.
 For example, a site manager on the HR team can autonomously update content within their domain without needing assistance from a central resource.

 Why it’s important: Intranet technology has improved over the years with better usability, administration, and access controls.
-Once your intranet no longer depends on a single (often technical) gatekeeper, your intranet can operate at the speed of business and the organization shares joint accountability to make the intranet a fresh, living, and social system.
+Once your intranet no longer depends on a single (often technical) intranet gatekeeper, your intranet can operate at the speed of business.
+The organization can then share joint accountability to make the intranet a fresh, living, and social system.

-Why it’s important: Intranets are oftentimes positioned as the hub of the digital workplace, meaning most of an employees productivity apps should either integrate with or be accessible from the intranet.
+Why it’s important: Intranets are often positioned as the hub of the digital workplace, meaning most of an employee’s productivity apps should either integrate with or be accessible from the intranet.
 Some intranets position themselves as digital workplace software to portray more expansive and contemporary positioning.

-Why it’s important: Simpplr Research has proven time and again that intranet governance models are the primary reason intranets ultimately fail.
-You can have the best underlying technology in the world, but your intranet program is at risk unless your organization has come together with clear objectives, thoughtful planning, and intranet ownership processes.
-If you’re looking for a comprehensive checklist on how to create and run a governance team, download our Ultimate Governance Planning Checklist.
+Why it’s important: Simpplr Research has proven time, and again that poor intranet governance models are the primary reason intranets ultimately fail.
+You can have the best underlying technology in the world.
+Still, your intranet program is at risk unless your organization has come together with clear objectives, thoughtful planning, and intranet ownership processes.
+If you’re looking for a comprehensive checklist for creating and running a governance team, download our Ultimate Governance Planning Checklist.

-It’s first important to understand the associated intranet definitions before moving into intranet technology.
+- Technology Integrations: First, it’s important to understand the associated intranet definitions before moving into intranet technology.
 Integrations are a big part of today’s modern intranet because they help tie together an employee’s digital workplace and help drive intranet engagement and adoption.
-Here are some of the most common technologies (and definitions) that integrate with intranets:
+Some of the most common technologies (and definitions) are integrated with intranets.

-Definition: Simply put, a ticketing system is a piece of a technology that receives a service request (for support, etc.) from an end-user for support or other assistance.
+- IT ticketing and helpdesk software: Simply put, a ticketing system is a piece of technology that receives a service request from an end-user for support or other assistance.
 Examples include Zendesk and Service Now.

-Why it’s important: Many employees come to the intranet in search of solutions to issues that have already been solved and documented.
+Why it’s important: Many employees come to the intranet to find solutions to issues already being solved and documented.
 By integrating with the ticketing system, users have a single place to access support documentation (typically through search) and submit new internal cases.

-Definition: Software that is used to create and manage digital content (like documents, spreadsheets, presentations) while providing the necessary sharing workflows and access controls.
+- Cloud-based content management providers: This is software used to create and manage digital content, like documents, spreadsheets, and presentations, while providing the necessary sharing workflows and access controls.
 Examples include Box, Google Drive, Office 365, and Dropbox.

 Why it’s important: These solutions have greatly complemented the modern intranet.
 Now that documents have moved from our desktops to the cloud, intranets that sync with the cloud version don’t have to upload new versions every time there is an update.